AnushkaBanerjee/Web-dev-Cohort/Phase 0/IntroductionToWeb.md

 ####  Problems with HTTP 1
 * Everytime data needed to be transferred 3 way sync needed to be performed

-#### HTTP 1.1 solved this problem where TCP handshake when done once data can be transferred without needed to perform the handshake again.
+#### HTTP 1.1 solved this problem where TCP handshake when done once data can be transferred without needing to perform the handshake again.

 #### HTTP 2 used newer concepts of multiplexing
 #### HTTP 3 uses a new concept called QUIC which uses UDP underneath